Wesley (footballer, born 1990)

-Wesley Pacheco Gomes (born 24 April 1990), known as Wesley, is a Brazilian footballer who plays as a forward for Esportivo.
+Wesley Pacheco Gomes (born 24 April 1990), known as Wesley, is a Brazilian footballer who plays as a forward.

 Club career

 Wesley was born in Sertãozinho, São Paulo, and graduated with Grêmio.
 He made his senior debuts for the club in 2011, appearing in that year's Campeonato Gaúcho.

 On 3 February 2012 Wesley was loaned to Novo Hamburgo.
 In December he returned to Grêmio, but moved to Pelotas also in a temporary deal.

 After another loan stint at Red Bull Brasil, Wesley left Grêmio in April 2014, after his contract expired.
 He subsequently returned to Novo Hamburgo, and in November signed for Cruzeiro-RS.

 On 14 April 2015 Wesley signed with Goiás.
 He made his Série A debut on 10 May, starting in a 0–0 away draw against Vasco.